nes-lab/shepherd/docs/timesync/3_measurement.md

 **Note for RPi CM4**

-Changing the governor does not always work during boot, please check.
+Changing the governor to `performance` does not always work during boot, please check.
 At least the ptp-server is mostly stuck on `ondemand`.

 ```Shell
 # check